writethedocs/www/docs/slack.rst

 * **When people say hi, say hi back** - The world is a better place with a flood of hello's instead of a dearth.
 * **Don't be snarky** - We are all trying the best we can
 * **Be careful with jokes** - You know that you're joking, but some people might take you seriously.
-* **No Black Sheep** - There may be tools that you don't like.
-There is a good chance there is someone in the room who either helped create or likes to use that tool.
-Don't make them feel bad, they are likely just in a different context.

 Programmer Community Issues
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~